 The system can be shutdown before cloud-init has finished using the timeout option.
 The delay key specifies a duration to be added onto any shutdown command used.
 Therefore, if a 5 minute delay and a 120 second shutdown are specified, the maximum amount of time between cloud-init starting and the system shutting down is 7 minutes, and the minimum amount of time is 5 minutes.
-The delay key must have an argument in a form that the shutdown utility recognizes.
-The most common format is the form +5 for 5 minutes.
-See man shutdown for more options.
+The delay key must have an argument in either the form +5 for 5 minutes or now for immediate shutdown.